jnbooth/tex/README.md

 __Usage:__ `seen [-f|-t] nick [#channel]`

-With no flags, display the most recent message seen from a user and how long ago it occurred.
-With `-f`, display the first message seen from a user and how long ago it occurred.
-With `-t`, display the total number of messages seen from a user.
+With no flags, display the most recent message seen from a user and how long ago it occurred. `-f` displays the first message seen from a user and how long ago it occurred. `-t` displays the total number of messages seen from a user.
+If a channel is not given, the current channel is used.
 Note: `/me` emotes are ignored.
-If a channel is not given, the current channel is used.

-#### [select], [sel]
+#### [showmore], [sm]

-__Usage:__ `select number`
+__Usage:__ `sm number`

 Select one of several options given by the bot, such as when it retrieves a Wikipedia disambiguation page.